mysql/mysql-sys/README.md

 Performs less locking than the legacy sources, whilst giving extra information.

 The output includes both background threads and user connections by default.
-See also sessions / x$sessions for a view that contains only user session information.
+See also `session` / `x$session` for a view that contains only user session information.

 ##### Structures (5.7)